storj/docs/app/(docs)/object-mount/getting-started/enabling-object-mount/page.md

 See [User Guide: Direct Interception with Object Mount CLI](../user-guides/basic#direct-interception-with-object-mount-cli) for additional information, including [how it works](../user-guides/basic#how-it-works), as well as the [benefits and drawbacks](../user-guides/basic#advantages-and-disadvantages) of using Object Mount in this way.

-## Object Mount Mount
+## Object Mount on FUSE

-Object Mount Mount allows you to mount an object storage path in a directory within the local file system hierarchy.
+Object Mount on FUSE allows you to mount an object storage path in a directory within the local file system hierarchy.
 This allows you (and any other user with access to the mount) to access object storage as if it were just another local directory.

-Object Mount Mount is a FUSE file system that routes calls through the Object Mount object storage back-end.
+Object Mount on FUSE is a FUSE file system that routes calls through the Object Mount object storage back-end.
 Due to the nature of FUSE file systems, this is usually less performant than Direct Interception.
 However, you can still expect great performance.

 ### Usage